tungle92/Changepoints-Detection/README.md

 The `Changepoint` is a R package developed for the detection of changepoints as a project of the **algorithmic M2 courses in Data Science master's program at Evry Paris-Saclay University**.
 This package includes two algorithms: **Optimal Partitioning (OP)** and **Pruned Exact Linear Times (PELT)** implemented in R and Rcpp.

-As increasingly longer data sets are being collected, more and more applications require the detection of changes in the distributional properties of such data.
-Typically the time series in finance, will contain several changepoints.
-There is therefore a growing need to be able to search for such changes efficiently.
-It is this search problem which we consider in this project.

 Details on the detection of changepoints can be found on [its wikipedia page](https://fr.wikipedia.org/wiki/Détection_de_ruptures).
 This image provides a graphical representation of its mechanisms.
 ### Example of changes in mean.